Communication between Integration Server and DMZ

 (1) The partner sends files to the DMZ server via FTP.

-(2) The DMZ server creates a message containing the file content and the FTP information (login data, home directory, ...) and sends it to the inner Integration Server.
-A matching profile for the data is searched for, which then processes the data.
-Note: Also see the note on the pushback mode.
+(2) The DMZ server creates a message containing the file content and the FTP information (login data, home directory, ...) and sends it to the inner Lobster_data.
+Lobster_data searches for a matching profile for the data and processes it.
+Note: Also see the note on the pushback mode in section Interaction Lobster_data and DMZ .

-(4) If the payload is larger than configured in parameter "streamingSize" (see section Parameters), the data is fetched from the DMZ server via FTP and processed.
+(4) If the payload is larger than configured in parameter streamingSize (see section Parameters), Lobster_data fetches the data via FTP from the DMZ server and processes it.
 The connection is established by the inner server.

-Fetching partner data via DMZ with cron job
+Lobster_data cron job fetches partner data via DMZ

-(1) A request message is sent to the DMZ server: Fetch files via FTP (with login data, home directory, ...).
+(1) Lobster_data sends a request message to the DMZ server: Fetch files via FTP (with login data, home directory, ...).

 (2) The FTPService of the DMZ server carries out the transfer.

-(3) The DMZ server sends a response message to the inner Integration Server: The files have been transmitted.
+(3) The DMZ server sends a response message to the inner Lobster_data: The files have been transmitted.
 Please pick them up.

-(4) The files are fetched from the DMZ server via FTP and processed.
+(4) Lobster_data fetches the files via FTP and processes them.
 The connection is established by the inner server.

 See the following figure for a transfer using FTP.

-(1) A file is stored into the DMZ directory using the FTPService.
-The connection is established by the inner Integration Server.
+(1) Lobster_data stores a file in the DMZ directory using the FTPService.
+The connection is established by the inner server.

 (2) The partner picks up the file there.